Maddonix/mistos_2/README.md

 - Activate conda in the commandline
     - open "anaconda prompt"
     - run "conda init cmd.exe"

+### Anaconda Mistos Environment
+- Double-click "setup.bat"
+    - Warning: Since Mistos implements neuronal networks based on pytorch and tensorflow, both are installed.
+This takes some time, so you may want to grab a coffee or something to eat in the meantime.

 ### Filepaths
 - By default, a Mistos directory will be created in your home directory (eg. "c:\\users\\tlux\\mistos")